TIP BOTTLING COMPANY

 10oz Mil-Kay bottle dated 1954

-12oz Frostie Root Beer bottles dated 1954
+12oz Frostie Root Beer bottle dated 1954

 12oz Frostie Root Beer bottle dated 1955

-8 3/4oz Mountain Dew "Charlie Jim and Bill" bottle dated 1955, and a 10oz Mountain Dew "By Charlie and Bill" bottle dated 1964.
+8 3/4oz Mountain Dew "Charlie, Jim and Bill" bottle dated 1955

 24oz clear Tri-city Sparkling Soda bottle dated 1958